Paint Day at CBS Studios in New York

 About the Project

 Bradley launched into journalism at Philadelphia’s WDAS radio station, after starting out as a Philadelphia public school teacher and administrator following his graduation from local HBCU Cheyney University.
 His journalism career took him all over the world, but he remained a proud son of the City of Brotherly Love.
-The mural at 949 Belmont Avenue will be painted by artist Ernel Martinez, in collaboration with students at St. Ignatius School and Senior Center, Blankenburg School, and the Mastery Mann School, where Bradley’s career began.
+The mural at 949 Belmont Avenue was painted by artist Ernel Martinez, in collaboration with students at St. Ignatius School and Senior Center, Blankenburg School, and the Mastery Mann School, where Bradley’s career began.
 Partners on the paint days will include the Philadelphia Association of Black Journalists and the Fine Arts Department of Cheyney University.
-In early June, students from these schools will have the opportunity to travel to New York to visit the CBS New York studios and learn more about broadcasting and Bradley’s legacy—a legacy that will live on through ancillary educational programs for students interested in a journalism career, which are currently in development.
+In June 2017, students from these schools had the opportunity to travel to New York to visit the CBS New York studios and learn more about broadcasting and Bradley’s legacy.

 Ed Bradley was born on June 22, 1941, and November 9, 2016 marked the 10-year anniversary of his death at age 65 of complications from lymphocytic leukemia.
-The project will culminate with a dedication and celebration of his life in the spring of 2018.
+The project culminated with a dedication and celebration of his life.

 The Ed Bradley Family Foundation